Starbucks exploring tech to ease high U.S. demand, worker stress

 A surge in digital orders, which now make up nearly a quarter of all orders, has helped the coffee chain gain market share during the COVID-19 pandemic but has also led to barista burnout and strained the physical capacity at older stores.

-The company is exploring "load balancing" technology that can send orders to stores that have capacity to actually fulfill them – instead of to stores already being slammed by drive-thru customers, for instance, Chief Technology Officer Deb Hall Lefevre said in an interview with Reuters ahead of Investor Day on Tuesday.
+The company is exploring "load balancing" technology that can send orders to stores that have capacity to actually fulfill them – instead of to stores already being slammed by drive-thru customers, for instance, Chief Technology Officer Deb Hall Lefevre said in an interview with Reuters.

-Such technology helps "distribute the demand more evenly across multiple stores especially during peak hours," she said, adding the company is focused on automating tasks and streamlining jobs so employees can prioritize customer service.

 The pandemic changed customer behavior, leading to a deluge of mobile, delivery and drive-thru orders, as well as an increase in cold beverages and customized coffee drinks.

-Stressed out baristas have been unionizing, with employees at 236 stores voting to join a union over the past year, out of Starbucks' nearly 9,000 corporate-owned U.S. locations.
-Conversely, 52 stores voted against unionizing, according to data from the National Labor Relations Board.
+Employees at 236 stores voted to join a union over the past year, out of Starbucks' nearly 9,000 corporate-owned U.S. locations.
+Conversely, 52 stores voted against unionizing, according to National Labor Relations Board data.

+Frank Britt, brought in by Schultz to lead the company's transformation strategy, said workers know how to solve the company's problems because they are on the front line.

+"A lot of the concerns the partners have, whether they're affiliated with the union or not, are valid concerns.
+We agree, there's a trust deficit," he said in an interview.

 (Reporting by Hilary Russ; Editing by Josie Kao)